cosbey/routing-and-switching/README.md

 # Routing and Switching Labs

 Welcome to the **Routing and Switching Labs** repository!
-This repository contains a collection of practical labs that demonstrate my skills and knowledge in the field of routing and switching.
+This repository contains a collection of practical labs that demonstrate my skills and knowledge in the field of Networking.
 The labs showcased here are a reflection of what I have learned through my personal, academic, and work experiences.

 ## Table of Contents